steevka/TheTracker/README.md

 ## About tolta.co

-To use this app, create an account on https://tolta.co/ and link your desired accounts.
-Use one tracker ID per Tidbyt screen.
+To use this app, create an account on https://tolta.co/ and link your desired account to your dashboard on their site.
+Open your tracker and copy the tracker ID into the "Tracker ID" field of this Tidbyt app.
+One tolta.co tracker per Tidbyt screen.
+Add multiple screens to show multiple trackers.

+Your tracker should look like this: 2063b7a15415799b999f1b7382d4a139

 One tracker is free forever.
 A paid account is required for more trackers.